richarda23/rspace-cli/docs/Cookbook.md

 This will upload all files in directory (and its subdirectories) and upload them, generating a summary document with links to all the uploaded files.

-If you want more control over what you upload you can combine with standard Unix tools, e.g.
+If you want more control over what you upload, you can combine with standard Unix tools, e.g.

     find . -name "*.jpg" | xargs -I file rspace eln upload file --add-summary